vapor/blog/Content/posts/jwtkit-v5.md

 ---
 date: 2024-02-28 16:00
-description: We've released a new version of JWTKit, and it's a big one!
+description: "JWTKit is the first Vapor package rebuilt around Swift's structured concurrency ahead of Swift 6.
+Here's what's new in this major release."
 tags: jwt, security, vapor
-authors: Paul; Tim
+authors: Paul; 0xTim
-authorImageURLs: /author-images/paul.jpg; /author-images/tim.jpg
 ---
 # JWTKit is no longer Boring!

 > Updated for JWTKit Beta 4.